HINKOKO/holbertonschool-system_linux/readelf/README.md

-- **What information are present in the program header table** A program header table - also known as ***program segment header table*** descrisbes ***segments** within a binary and are necessary for program loading.
+- **What information are present in the program header table** A program header table - also known as ***program segment header table*** describes ***segments** within a binary and are necessary for program loading.
+	It describes the **execution view** of the binary.
 	These segments are understood by the kernel during load time and describe the memory layout of an executable on disk, and how it should translate to memory.
+	It's kind of a guide to the kernel on how to load the on-disk representations (sections) of binary program into memory (segments) for execution.
 	==> That program table provides essential infos for the kernel to **load and execute** the binary.

 - **How to parse an ELF file using C structures**